Estadi Montilivi in Girona, home of Girona FC

 Overview

-Estadi Montilivi, officially Estadi Municipal de Montilivi, has been the home of Girona FC since 1970 and is currently experiencing one of Spanish football's most remarkable stories.
-With a capacity of 14,624 spectators, this modest stadium in Catalonia has undergone significant renovations to host top-flight football following Girona's historic rise from lower divisions to La Liga and European competition.
-Located in Girona, a beautiful medieval city in northeastern Catalonia, the stadium sits in the Montilivi neighbourhood and has witnessed extraordinary transformation.
-Under the City Football Group's ownership and innovative management, Girona has achieved unprecedented success, reaching the Champions League and competing against Europe's elite.
-The stadium features distinctive red and white seats reflecting the club's colours.
-Despite its small size compared to major Spanish venues, Montilivi creates an intimate, passionate atmosphere that reflects Catalan identity and the city's pride in their team's remarkable achievements.
-The venue represents modern football's possibilities for smaller clubs with smart management and investment.
+Estadi Montilivi, officially Estadi Municipal de Montilivi, has been Girona FC's home since 1970 and is one of Spanish football's most remarkable venues.
+With 14,624 capacity, this modest stadium in Catalonia has undergone significant renovations to host top-flight football following Girona's historic rise from lower divisions to La Liga and Champions League football.
+Located in Girona, a beautiful medieval city in northeastern Catalonia, the stadium sits in the Montilivi neighbourhood featuring distinctive red and white seats reflecting the club colours.
+The compact design creates an intimate atmosphere where every fan feels remarkably close to the pitch—essential for generating the energy that has helped Girona compete against giants.
+This intimate feel contrasts sharply with the vast scale of venues like FC Barcelona's Camp Nou.

 Key Features